awayawm/event-ticket-sales/README.md

 1. administration section
     1. ~~admin inputs, edits, deletes event and ticket information~~
     2. admin logs on with credentials
-    3. configuration is read from file, config admin section, admin requires session
+    3. ~~configuration is read from file~~
-    4. help admin section

-* Requirements
-	* text rendering can be dark or light
-	* event_ticket_sales_config environmental variable points to location of config
-	* login uses google captcha v2
+    4. config index/controller
+    6. help index/controller

 2. customer can use landing page to purchase a ticket
 	1. ~~customer selects event~~